 This question is a frequent one.
 It is asked to understand if you have had any previous exposure to the environment and work in the same.
-Make sure to elaborate on the experience you have, with the tools you’ve used and the techniques you’ve implemented.
+Make sure to elaborate the experience you have, with the tools you’ve used and the techniques you’ve implemented.
 This ensures to provide a complete picture to the interviewer.

 48. Why are you applying for the Data Engineer role in our company?

 Here, the interviewer is trying to see how well you can convince them regarding your proficiency in the subject, handling all the concepts needed to bring in large amounts of data, work with it, and help build a pipeline.
-It is always an added advantage to know the job description in detail, along with the compensation and the details of the company, thereby obtaining a complete understanding of what tools, software packages, and technologies are required to work in the role.
+It is always an added advantage to know the job description in detail, along with the compensation and the details of the company, thereby, obtaining a complete understanding of what tools, software packages, and technologies are required to work in the role.

-While answering this question, make sure to keep your explanation concise on how you would bring about a plan that works with the company setup and how you would implement the plan, ensuring that it works by first understanding the data infrastructure setup of the company, and you would also talk about how it can be made better or further improvised in the coming days with further iterations.
+While answering this question, make sure to keep your explanation concise on how you would bring about a plan that works with the company set up and how you would implement the plan, ensuring that it works by first understanding the data infrastructure setup of the company, and you would also talk about how it can be made better or further improvised in the coming days with further iterations.

 50. Do you have prior experience working with Data Modeling?

-If you are looking forward to learning and mastering all of the Data Analytics and Data Science concepts and earn a certification in the same, do take a look at Intellipaat’s latest Data Science with R Certification offerings.
+If you are looking forward to learning and mastering all of the Data Analytics and Data Science concepts and earning a certification in the same, do take a look at Intellipaat’s latest Data Science with R Certification offerings.